 Key rules: Don’t park within 5 metres of a junction.
-Don’t park on a clearway during restricted hours.
-Double yellow lines mean no parking at any time.
-Single yellow lines mean no parking during posted hours.
+Yellow-line and clearway restrictions must be read with the nearby signs and time plates: a single yellow line prohibits parking during the posted times, double yellow lines prohibit parking at any time, and a clearway prohibits stopping or parking during its signed operating times.
 Don’t park opposite a continuous white line if it would force other vehicles to cross it.

 Study approach: Learn the distance rules (5m from junctions, 15m from bus stops) as specific numbers.
 Then practice with questions to reinforce them.
 Pay attention to the differences between stopping (briefly) and parking (leaving the vehicle).